 Some viewers, however, like to be able to recognize a familiar scene or subject in a painting.
 These types of viewer may find landscape art to be more appealing and attractive.
 Landscapes, depicting natural scenery, such as mountains, forests, and other outdoor vistas, can be realistic or abstract.
 Often, it imparts a sense of peacefulness and serenity, contributing to a positive mindset.

 Not sure what to hang in a room?
 Take a cue from what the purpose of the room is.
 For example, in a kitchen or dining area, picyures of food, wine glasses, or a café scene may be appropriate.
 In a bedroom, black and white images of flowers, a tasteful nude scene, or perhaps a napping kitten, may do.
 For a living room, modern architecture, stylish automobiles, or other technology-based subjects may provide the perfect solution.

 Art doesn't have to be an image – it can also be a word or inspirational quote.
 This kind of art can provide a subliminal message suggesting how a person is supposed to interact or feel in a room.

 The art need not be restricted to paintings.
 But if you prefer to decorate using photographs, consider this.
 Rather than displaying a head-shot of your family, hang a lifestyle photo that a buyer can easily relate to.
 For instance, a photo of a day at the beach, a ski or camping trip, or even running a marathon.
 These types of lifestyle photos impart a feeling of activity, fun and excitement.

 It’s important to make sure that the pictures or photos are hung properly.
 Many homeowners hang their artwork too high, which makes it difficult to admire the image, and makes the room feel unbalanced.
 Art should be hung at eye level, or about 60 to 65 inches from the ground to the center of the artwork.

-Be sure to visit my site for more examples of how art can be used to ‘lift the room’.
+Be sure to visit our gallery for more examples of how art can be used to 'lift the room'.